starknet-io/starknet.js/www/docs/guides/interact.md

 > After the invoke, you have to wait the incorporation of the modification of Balance in the network, with `await provider.waitForTransaction(transaction_hash)`

-Here is an example on how to increase and check the balance:
+Here is an example of how to increase and check the balance:

 ```typescript
 //initialize Provider